-Exception: Students cannot graduate from 8th grade until they have taken a career-based course; this is a Florida requirement.
+Exception: Students are recommended in 8th grade to take a career-based course.
 See the course catalog for career-based course choices.
-Thus, no later than 8th grade, a student will need one semester with 5 courses.
+Thus, no later than 8th grade, a student could have one semester with 5 courses.

 Grading Scale

 A - 90-100